 When a cruise ship employee is hurt, they may receive inadequate medical care or face hostility from supervisors about reporting an accident.

-If you have been injured while working on a cruise ship, you must hire a skilled maritime attorney.
+If you have been injured while working on a cruise ship, you must hire a top rated serious injury attorney in Boca Raton.
 Cruise companies are too powerful to negotiate with on your own.
 Cruise company lawyers will try to minimize your injury and provide you with inadequate compensation.

 However, when you hire a Jones Act lawyer to take over negotiations, you have a better chance of recovering significant payment for your injuries.